 - Reduce fragmentation between acute and BH care.

-- Increase efficiencies in service deliver for members with BH needs by improving integration at the provider level.
+- Increase efficiencies in service delivery for members with BH need by improving integration at the provider level.

 - Improve health outcomes for members with physical health and BH needs.